Why do we need a Capital Campaign?

 - Ross Bricker, President of the Board of Trustees

-- The Capital Campaign Committee, comprised of Shari Reiches (Chair) and her husband, Steve, Stopher Bartol, Ross Bricker, Patti and Mel Gerbie, Ariel and Jennifer Goldfarb, David and Lizzie Graham, and Jeff Mann.
+- The Capital Campaign Committee, comprised of Shari Reiches (Co-Chair) and her husband, Steve, Jeff Mann (Co-Chair and Treasurer of the Campaign), Stopher Bartol, Ross Bricker, Patti and Mel Gerbie, Ariel and Jennifer Goldfarb, and David and Lizzie Graham.

-- The Building Renovation Committee, comprised of Lee Weintraub, Steve Galler, Sharon Ephraim, Bob Render and Brad White, have been working hard for the past year representing Beth Emet in meetings with the architects.
+- The Building Renovation Committee, comprised of Lee Weintraub, Steve Galler, Sharon Ephraim, Bob Render, Brad White, Bekki Harris Kaplan, and Rabbi London, has been working hard for the past year representing Beth Emet in meetings with the architects.
 Sharon and Bob are Past Presidents of Beth Emet.
 Lee is an architect who, along with Sharon, actively leads the master planning process.
 Steve is a real estate attorney, and both Steve and Brad have deep experience in property development and project management.

 - Bekki Harris Kaplan, Executive Director of Beth Emet